 Any income that your business had at the end of the year after deducting its expenses, including salaries and other employee compensation, passes through the corporation and is taxed on your individual tax return.

 Remember that your S corp doesn’t pay any tax itself.
-All of the profit that it earns passes through the business to the shareholders.
+All of the profits that it earns passes through the business to the shareholders.

 Then, you’ll report your share of the business’s net profit or loss (as shown on Schedule K-1) on your individual tax return (Form 1040)..